eyamini/Portfolio/README.md

 # **My Portfolio**

-Visit https://eyamini.github.io/ for an interactive compilation of my data analyic and visualization work as well as resume download.
+Visit https://eyamini.github.io/ for an interactive portfolio of data analyical and visualization work as well as resume download.

 ![Images](Images/Picture1.png)